 Industrial partners use the results of our research to develop systems, products and services that solve healthcare challenges.
 Our work helped The Learning Clinic Ltd develop a mobile clinical system using iPhones, iPod Touches and iPads to monitor and analyse patients' vital signs from their hospital bedside.
 The system calculates an early warning score that can give an indication of deterioration and trigger an escalation in care.
 Originally known as Vitalpac, it is now called CareFlow Vitals and owned by System C Ltd.

 Collaborations and funders

-As well as Portsmouth Hospitals NHS Trust, we have partnered with Oxford University Hospitals NHS Trust, University of Oxford, University of Southampton, Bournemouth University and industrial partners the Learning Clinic Ltd and Xim Ltd.
+As well as Portsmouth Hospitals University Trust, we have partnered with Oxford University Hospitals NHS Trust, University of Oxford, University of Southampton, Bournemouth University and industrial partners The Learning Clinic Ltd and Xim Ltd.

 We have received funding from the National Institute for Health Research (NIHR), the Health Innovation Challenge Fund and Innovate UK Knowledge Transfer Partnership (KTP).

 Nurse staffing levels, missed vital signs and mortality in hospitals: retrospective longitudinal observational study

 Health Serv Deliv Res 2018;6(38), Griffiths P, Ball J, Bloor K, Böhning D, Briggs J, Dall'Ora C, et al.